GianlorenzoDercole/dragon_flight/readme.md

 # Aproach

-My approach to building this game was to start with basic functionality including directing the player, generating enemies and detecting collision.
-One the bulk of the game was up and running I began to think more about how fast characters should move, how many enemies there should be and how they should look.
+My approach to building this game was to start with basic functionality including directing the player, generating enemies and fruit and detecting collision.
+Once the bulk of the game was up and running I began to think more about how fast characters should move, how many enemies there should be and how they should look.
 Then I started adding extra styling and slowed down the movement of the fruit.
 Finally, I added the easter egg... the dragon breathes fire!
-# tech stack
+# Tech stack

 This game uses html, css and javascript.
 The game is built using html canvas.
-No dragons were harmed in the making of this game.

 # wireframe